OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

     ![Validate your credentials](<images/validate-credentials-ib.png>)

-1. If you are creating a MongoDB integration, and don't have Integration Manager MongoDB plugin installed, Integration Builder let's you know.Install the plugin by selecting **Install MongoDB plugin**.
+1. If you are creating a MongoDB integration, and don't have Integration Manager MongoDB plugin installed, Integration Builder let's you know.
+Install the plugin by selecting **Install MongoDB plugin**, and after the plugin is installed, click **Next**.

 1. Follow the wizard steps to configure the integration.